-I really appreciate the concepts library defining in the header file .
-I’m a big fan of creating new types using behavior at compile time.
+I really appreciate the concepts library defining in the header file.
+I’m a big fan of creating new types using behaviour at compile time.

 Concepts introduce more flexibility to generic programming.
-Now it is possible to set restrictions on template parameters, check for constraints, and discover incompatible behavior at compile time.
-Before this big feature introduced by C++20 we used Templates (and we still use Templates in some contexts), but Templates don’t only provide abstraction from the specific type, but also incorporate loose coupling between the entity and aggregate types.
+Now it is possible to set restrictions on template parameters, check for constraints, and discover incompatible behaviour at compile time.
+Before this big feature introduced by C++20, we used Templates (and we still use Templates in some contexts), but Templates don’t only provide abstraction from the specific type, but also incorporate loose coupling between the entity and aggregate types.

 Templates use the keyword "template", Concepts go more further, they allow replacing it with a type description that describes the template parameter.
 If the type doesn’t satisfy the constraint, the compiler will then throw an error.